 Regular employees who have completed their probationary period will accrue sick leave credits at the rate of one day per month to a maximum of 156 days.
-Upon completion of their probationary period, an employee will be credited with sick leave back to the employee's starting date.
+Upon completion of their probationary period, an employee will be credited with sick leave back to the employee's starting date, although the employee would be entitled to paid sick leave in accordance with paragraph 1 above after 90 consecutive days of employment.
 Upon request, an employee will be advised in writing of the balance of their sick leave credits.

-- (c) Each sick leave day will be compensated at 80% of the employee's regular rate of pay. - (d) All sick leave credits are cancelled when an employee's employment is terminated.
+- (c) Each sick leave day will be compensated at 80% of the employee's regular rate of pay.
+Effective April 1, 2024, each sick leave day will be compensated at 100% of the employee's regular rate of pay. - (d) All sick leave credits are cancelled when an employee's employment is terminated.